cosmos/sdk-tutorials/tutorial/buy-name.md

 # Buy Name

-Great, now owners can `SetName`s!
-But what if a name doesn't have an owner yet?
-Your module needs a way for users to buy names!

 ## Msg

-Now its time to define the Msg for buying names and add it to the `./x/nameservice/msgs.go` file.
+Now it is time to define the `Msg` for buying names and add it to the `./x/nameservice/msgs.go` file.
 This code is very similar to `SetName`:

 ```go
 // MsgBuyName defines the BuyName message